>> USB-microDig || Application info || Technical specs || USB driver download

 The I-CubeX USB-microSystem includes a

-USB-microDig analog sensor interface (USB powered).
-A free Turn sensor is also included for demo and test purposes.
+USB-microDig sensor/actuator interface (USB powered) and USB microB cable.
+A free Turn sensor and SeeGreen actuator are also included for demo and test purposes.
 A variety of software is available from our website to apply the USB-microSystem in your project - please check the USB-microDig page, and browse our resource page for more solutions.
 Firmware upgrades will be made available at no cost.
 Here's how to get started.

-Use the USB-microMIDICable to connect the USB-microDig, after having configured it in stand-alone mode, directly to your MIDI gear, and power the USB-microDig with either a USB-microGlobalAdapter, a USB-microBattery or simply a USB port on your computer.
-For a MIDI-only version with more inputs and resolution, and with actuator outputs, check out the
+Use the USB-microMIDICable to connect the USB-microDig, after having configured it in stand-alone mode, directly to your MIDI gear, and power the USB-microDig with either a USB-microGlobalAdapter, a USB-Battery or simply a USB port on your computer.

 Need more info ?